BelledonneCommunications/linphone-android/README.md

 To enable them, just add your own ```google-services.json``` in the app folder, edit the ```res/values/non_localizable_custom.xml``` file set your key in ```push_sender_id```.
 Also ensure ```push_type``` is set to ```firebase```.

+## Translations

+We use transifex so the community can translate the strings of the app in their own language.

+Note for developpers: here's how to push and pull transifex files: tx pull -af / tx push -s -f --no-interactive

 # CONTRIBUTIONS

 In order to submit a patch for inclusion in linphone's source code: